JoinCODED/task_04/README.md

 1. Setup a virtual environment.
+   You can setup a virtual environment by navigating to a folder and using python -m venv ./[name of the virtual environment] After that, you are good to go.
 2. Fork the repository.
 3. Clone the repository you just forked.
 4. Install the packages from the requirements file.